 Students must complete at least 30 dissertation credits (LEAD 8990: Doctoral Dissertation) to satisfy the dissertation credit requirements of the Graduate School for earning a PhD.
 During coursework, students will complete 10 dissertation credits under the guidance of their assigned advisor.
 Following coursework, students must be continuously enrolled with a minimum of one credit hour of dissertation credit per semester (excluding summer) during completion of the dissertation under the direction of their dissertation chair.
-It is the responsibility of the student to create a dissertation credit completion plan that meets the requirements of the Graduate School (a maximum of 10 dissertation credits during the fall and spring semester and seven in the summer).
-After successfully passing Portfolio II of the PhD program, a student must form a dissertation committee within one year; if the student has not done so, he or she may not enroll in any further dissertation credits until a committee is secured.
+It is the responsibility of the student to create a dissertation credits during the fall and spring semester and seven in the summer).
+After successfully passing Portfolio II of the PhD program, a student must form a dissertation credits until a committee is secured.
+Students must be enrolled for a minimum of one credit hour during the semester they will be graduating (fall, spring, or summer).